mklobucaric/ML-Titanik-Manual/README.md

-# ML Challenge on the Titanic Dataset: A Machine Learning Guide - Kaggle Notebook
+# ML Challenge on the Titanic Dataset: A Machine Learning Manual - Kaggle Notebook

 **Overview:** This project dives deep into the world of machine learning through the lens of the Titanic dataset, offering a step-by-step guide to predict passenger survival.